Electrical design in installation drawings

 The occurrences and real-time quantities of product models in the whole project are managed in CADS Electric’s project tree.
 You can also edit product models via the project tree, and, thanks to centralised data management, you can update all occurrences of devices automatically, if necessary.

-Reports and lists
+7. Generate reports and lists

 Generate the lists you need automatically from the project database, such as luminaire, device, heater, cable and quantity lists (number of items and metres).